Harbour View Hotel: Heritage listing

 The Harbour View Hotel was one of a small number of pubs constructed in the Millers Point area following demolition by the Sydney Harbour Trust after land was resumed for the construction of the Sydney Harbour Bridge.
 In an area of trade facilities and industrialisation, hotels formed an important social role.
 The hotel's location, strategically sited at the south western end of the Harbour Bridge, is a physical reminder of the importance of meeting places associated with movement to and from the city.
 It is representative of many such buildings servicing the early local labour force and residents during the early decades of the 20th century.
 Aesthetically, the hotel exhibits consistent Inter-War period form and detailing and is mostly intact externally and internally.
 The structure is designed in the Inter-war Free Classical style.
 The hotel is strongly sited and curved around the corner with a classical banded and face brick masonry element.
 It makes a significant contribution to the local streetscape especially at its curved section of the site.
 The hotel has significance as part of a small number of popst-1920s purpose designed hotels that have survived in the city area which reflect the social character of the area during the early to mid decades of the 20th century.
 Of rare significance is the glazed tiles with signage to the lower portion below the awning level façade as few such examples of tiled signage remain in the CBD.

 Harbour View Hotel was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Harbour View Hotel has historical significance through its link to the early Harbour View Hotel and as a significant social institution dating from the Inter-War Period.
-It has further significance through its association with the land reclamation programs of the post-plague era and the establi9shment of the Sydney Harbour Trust.
+It has further significance through its association with the land reclamation programs of the post-plague era and the establishment of the Sydney Harbour Trust.
 The building of the hotel represented a new phase of development in the Millers/Dawes Point precinct and it was associated for many years with Tooth & Co., a major brewer and lessee of hotels throughout the state in the 20th century.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.